 Valkyrie the movie is a 2008 film that depicts the historical events leading up to the last known foiled assassination attempt of Adolf Hitler.

 - There have been many, many assassination attempts of Adolf Hitler and since none were successful, Hitler often boasted that the failures were divine plan.
 He was not meant to be killed.

-- He did however take his own life in 1945, just nine months after the July 1944 assassination attempt depicted in Valkyrie the movie.
+- Adolf Hitler did however take his own life in 1945, just nine months after the July 1944 assassination attempt that is depicted in Valkyrie the movie.